ovska/FlameCsv/docs/docs/configuration.md

 ## Default Options

 The static @"FlameCsv.CsvOptions`1.Default?displayProperty=nameWithType" property provides access to default configuration.
-This is used when `null` options are passed to @"FlameCsv.CsvReader" or @"FlameCsv.CsvWriter".
+This is used when `null` options are passed to @"FlameCsv.Csv".
 The default options are read-only and have identical configuration to a new instance created with `new()`.

 Default options are only available for @"System.Char?text=char" (UTF-16) and @"System.Byte?text=byte" (UTF-8).